iBerq/vaccine-survey/README.md

 # Setup
-- Downloading the project and open a terminal.
+- Download the project and open a terminal.
 - Run command "yarn install" on your terminal at the project folder.
 - Run command "expo doctor --fix-dependencies" on the terminal at the project folder.